rebelsky/csc207c/_mps/blockchains.md

 **Do I need to do anything with `HashValidator` and `Transaction`?

 > I don't think so.
-They were intended as complete as is.
+They were intended to be complete as is.

 ### Nonces (or nonce-sense)